 4. Hang under-the-shelf storage baskets for extra Tupperware storage space.

-If your cupboard has high shelves and you’re wasting a lot of space up at the top, you can also hang some storage shelves or baskets from the top.
-You can use that space for extra containers if you have any small ones that would fit, or slide your lids up there!
+If you’re wasting a lot of space up at the top of your cupboard, you can also hang some storage shelves or baskets from the top of your cupboards.

 5. Create extra shelves in your cupboard.